F13crack/SaveTool/README.md

 >
 ></details>

+# future plans
+I'm currently working on a function to edit the saved content

 # License/Terms of use
 Feel free to use the programm for yourself and group activities (don't know what you could do with such a programm in a group ¯\\_(ツ)_/¯ ).
 Don't do soething with this code that could harm other beings.
 I, the developer, do not take any responsibility or liability for damages and/or problems to your system that my have been caused by my program.